Murillo2380/interview-coding-solutions/README.md

 ## Running the code

-Navigate to the desired folder's solution and than, execute the following for the desired language:
+Navigate to the desired folder's solution and then, execute the following for the desired language:

 -   **JavaScript**